How we can explain biodiversity to children

 Animal documentaries can be as engaging as those cartoons your child might be obsessed with.
 Watching these, they will learn far more about their favourite animals than they might have imagined.

-You don’t have to go all the way to your local park to explore wildlife when you can do it right in your very backyard itself!
+You don’t have to go all the way to your local park to explore wildlife when you can do it right in your backyard!
 Make a map of the backyard with places like ‘Bug Zone’ written on it, to make it more interesting for your kids.

-Tip: Take a close look at ‘Bug Zone’ and explore the behaviour of those little creatures.
+A biodiversity example: Take a close look at the ‘Bug Zone’ and explore the behaviour of those little creatures.

 Teach your kids well about the processes of recycling and composting.
 This will help them garner an understanding of why they are so important and how they create a positive impact on biodiversity.